 It is impractical to list all the areas were products have a VAT rate of 0% or may be zero-rated ie the need to pay is waived.
 Guidance will be available from your Finance Department.

-Because the higher education institutions are registered charities it is possible to zero-rate a certain purchases.
+Because the further education institutions are registered charities it is possible to zero-rate a certain purchases.
 To do so, a completed Zero-Rating Certificate must be enclosed with the order.

 Exempt Rate - 0%

 This is where the product is exempt from VAT.
-For example education services purchased from another educational institution.
+For examples such as education services purchased from another educational institution please click here.

 Not applicable Rate - 0%